 Copyright provides some useful exceptions that allow you to copy and use work without having to worry about infringement.
 In addition, the University also holds a number of licences that allow you to copy material for your teaching.

 The Library Digitisation Service is available to teaching staff who would like to have materials (such as book chapters or journal articles) scanned into a digital format for supplementary use in teaching.
 The requests can be made via the Online Reading List.

-There should be no content displayed on Blackboard that does not comply with our CLA Higher Education Licence.
+There should be no content displayed on Blackboard or Reading Lists Online that does not comply with our CLA HE Licence.

 We are aware that colleagues may want to upload PDF's of material from our current subscribed resources to Blackboard to improve students access to the resource.
 The standard route to request a scan is now through Reading Lists Online - the material will then be made available via your online reading list.

 Please remember not to scan and upload items yourself as you may be breaching copyright restrictions.
 This can be costly and disreputable to the University.

 Provided the purpose is for illustration for instruction and the copying is fair you can upload clips to Blackboard.
 However, the use must not be commercial and must be sufficiently acknowledged.